 I also was given compliments on my Rambob tshirt that I got handed down from my brother that is of his old gym coach or something.
 His name is Bob.
 It's pretty cool but I think people were complimenting me on it because it shows a strong guy with a giant fucking gun and he is pissed off.
 After digging through the box of the cereal at breakfast in front of the priests I bet they think that I am tougher than they thought I was and a bad ass.

 I have to go to bed, goodnight.

 (No fucking fireworks on the Fourth of July...
 We were all red-blooded Americans, dammit!
 We were in the middle of nowhere!
 I don't think that the mounties were going to swim out to the island and Canadian-arrest us for celebrating our own country's freedom!
 Once again, FUCK CANADA!
 Something that's good to keep in mind that is plainly stated here is that I was somewhat of a delusional youth.
 Notice how I thought that RamBob T-shirt was making me cool...
-It was a gay shirt of some old dude done up like Rambo holding a rocket launcher...
+It was a lame shirt featuring a cartoon of some old dude done up like Rambo holding a rocket launcher...
 It was not cool, and I'm willing to bet that the rest of the kids were actually laughing at me while "complimenting" it.
 I think the sugar buzz from breakfast was really affecting my cognitive higher brain functions.
 Maybe I should have stopped after three bowlfuls.)